theo-armour/agenda/1-health/2024-03-04-igor-immerman-md.md

 # 2024-03-04 Igor Immerman mDp

-I worry about seeing such as an accident where I fall and break my right arm and life is completely turned topsy-turvy
+I worry about an accident where I fall and break my right arm and life is completely turned topsy-turvy

 I've been walking successfully with a cane for about 25 years.
 But in 2022 I broke my left femur. subsequently I have been putting much more weight on my right hand whilw holding the cane.